Vishwanathtn2212/Hospital-Managemennt-system/README.md

-# Hospital-Managemennt-system
+# Hospital-Management-system
-This project is done by using Django python framework
+This project is done by using Django python framework.

-##Connection to MysQL database##
+## Connection to MysQL database

 ```DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',